plnkx/blog/_posts/2015-10-04-share-what-you-know.markdown

 A bright sunny day and families galore come out to play in the park.
 Unsuspecting drivers park on the wrong side of the road.
-While the kids splash in the wading pool, a meter maid puts tickets on their windshields.
+While the kids splash in the wading pool, a meter maid puts tickets on car windshields.
 A sad way to end the sunny day.
 A simple sign (actual or electronic) would have sufficed.